-Commentary by Professor Gene Kamena, with Dr. Roy Houchin
+By Professor Gene Kamena, with Dr. Roy Houchin, Air War College

 This raid could not be weathered,